boldbi/bold-bi-docs/docs/visualizing-data/working-with-widgets/formatting-measure-type-column.md

 **Decimal places**

-You can set the decimal places explicitly when the representation is set with options other than `Auto`.
+You have the option to set the decimal places explicitly when the representation is set with options other than `Auto`.

 ![Decimal](/static/assets/visualizing-data/working-with-widgets/images/formattingmeasuretypecolumn_decimal.PNG)

 **Currency culture**

-You can set the currency value culture when the value display type is set as `Currency`.
+You can specify the currency value culture when the value display type is set as `Currency`.

 ![Currency](/static/assets/visualizing-data/working-with-widgets/images/formattingmeasuretypecolumn_currency.PNG)

 **Append text**

-You can append text, character, number, or symbol either at start or at the end of the values.
+You can add text, characters, numbers, or symbols either at the start or end of the values.

 ![Append text](/static/assets/visualizing-data/working-with-widgets/images/formattingmeasuretypecolumn_appendtext.PNG)

 **Preview**

-This field provides the preview of display value in the `Measure Formatting` dialog based on the settings.
+This field shows a preview of the display value in the `Measure Formatting` dialog based on the settings chosen.

 ![Preview](/static/assets/visualizing-data/working-with-widgets/images/formattingmeasuretypecolumn_preview.PNG)